javascript-tutorial/en.javascript.info/1-js/05-data-types/05-array-methods/article.md

 The value of `thisArg` parameter becomes `this` for `func`.

-For instance, here we use an object method as a filter:
+For instance, here we use an object method as a filter and `thisArg` comes in handy:

 ```js run
 let user = {